 Costume Design I

-This course is an introduction to the many aspects of costuming for students with little or no experience in the field.
+This introduction to the many aspects of costuming is for students with little or no experience in the field.
 Among the topics covered are: basics of design, color, and style; presentation of costume design from preliminary concept sketches to final renderings; researching period styles; costume bookkeeping from preliminary character lists to wardrobe maintenance charts; and the costume shop from threading a needle to identifying fabric.
 The major class project will have each student research, bookkeep, and present costume sketches for a play.
 Some student projects will incorporate production work.
 This class meets once a week.
 It will be taught by Ms. Pelletier in the fall and Mr. Moyer in the spring.

 Costume Design II

-This is a more advanced course in costume design for students who have completed Costume Design I or who have the instructor’s permission to enroll.
+This more advanced course in costume design is for students who have completed Costume Design I or who have the instructor’s permission to enroll.
 Topics covered in Costume Design I will be examined in greater depth, with the focus on students designing actual productions.
 An emphasis will be placed on developing sketching techniques and beginning and maintaining a portfolio.
 This class meets once a week.
 It will be taught by Ms. Pelletier in the fall and Mr. Moyer in the spring.